manmadeharp/manmadeharp/README.md

   </head>

 ## My name is Finbar Cowan <br>
-  I have been programming since the age of 10 although I don't have much on this github account to show it yet but give me a few weeks :)
-  Here is a list of my completed or currently in progress Projects:

   ## Fudbar: https://github.com/manmadeharp/FudBar
   - this was one of my first group projects I did when I was 12 at bath and presented in front of 800 people from various companies such as google and others at the festival of code hosted by young rewired, it's made in Objective-C.